 This activity will introduce the necessary links to capture the land area needs for energy-related activities.
 We will take the example of using Maize to produce biofuel for consumption in the transport sector.
 The actual process of producing biofuel from food crops has many intermediate steps.
-Therefore, a simplistic representation of a complex biofuel chain is employed to explain the systemic inter-linkages.
+Therefore, a simplistic representation of a complex biofuel chain is employed to explain the systemic inter-linkages, as shown in the image below: